The council tax owed at a domestic property can be reduced, depending on:

-You may be eligible for Single Occupancy Discount if you're the only adult (18 years old and above) living in your home.
+If you're the only adult (18 years old and above) living in your home, you may be eligible for Single Occupancy Discount.

-If you qualify, then you are entitled to a 25% reduction to your council tax bill.
+You're entitled to a 25% reduction in your council tax bill if you qualify.

 Student discount or exemption

-If you are in full-time education at a registered college or university, then you may be able to apply for a student council tax discount or exemption, depending on who else lives within your home address.
+If you're in full-time education at college or university, apply for a student council tax discount or exemption.

 Severe Mental Impairment exemption

-- a 50% council tax disregard if they live with one qualifying carer
+- 50% council tax disregard if you live with 1 qualifying carer

-- a 25% disregard if they live with one other person over the age of 18
+- 25% council tax disregard if you live with 1 other person over 18 years old

 You may be entitled to a council tax discount for people with disabilities if your property has been adapted for someone with a disability.